Weston, Florida: Geography

+Overview

 According to the United States Census Bureau, the city has a total area of 68.2 km2, of which 65.2 km2 is land and 3.1 km2 is water, or 4.49% of the total area.

 Weston is bordered by Sunrise to the northeast, Davie to the east, Southwest Ranches to the south, and the Everglades to the north and west.
 It is the most western city in Broward County, and the entirety of its western edge is located next to the Everglades.
+It is located roughly 31 mi to the northwest of Miami.

+Development districts

-Weston consists of two development districts: the Bonaventure Development District and the Indian trace Development District.
+Weston consists of two development districts: the Bonaventure Development District and the Indian Trace Development District.